 Psychedelic-assisted therapies have resulted in transformative experiences for many individuals, as well as the practitioners who have worked with them.
-However, despite the wealth of anecdotal evidence gathered to date, the scientific basis for the use of psychedelics remains somewhat limited.
-In addition to the need for more basic science about how psychedelics work on the brain, psychedelic-assisted therapies will benefit from the development of best practice standards, modernized regulatory policy, practitioner training, and public education.
+However, despite the wealth of anecdotal evidence gathered to date, the scientific basis for the use of psychedelics is insufficient.
+In addition to the need for more basic science about how psychedelics work on the brain, psychedelic-assisted therapies require the development of best practice standards, modernized regulatory policy, practitioner training, and public education.

-Queen’s Health Sciences plans to be a leader in this field.
-As such, the Faculty has created a research collaborative that will serve as an interdisciplinary space for research, innovation and knowledge translation in the field of psychedelics.
-The collaborative will serve as a space to connect expertise across campus and stakeholders and partners in the broader community.
+Since 2021, the Dimensions Health Research Collaborative has taken a multi-pronged approach to supporting research and knowledge translation in the area of psychedelic-assisted therapy.
+The collaborative serves as an interdisciplinary space for research, innovation and knowledge translation in the field of psychedelics, and as a platform to connect experts across campus and stakeholders and partners in the broader community.

 - Furthering existing research and broadening the scope of psychedelic-assisted therapies and the psychedelics sector